• Skip to primary navigation

 • ×

-Home » Recipes » How To Make The Best London Fog (Earl Grey Tea Latte)
+Home » Recipes » How To Make The Best London Fog Drink (Earl Grey Tea Latte)

-How To Make The Best London Fog (Earl Grey Tea Latte)
+How To Make The Best London Fog Drink (Earl Grey Tea Latte)

-Published: Oct 14, 2020 · Modified: Jan 9, 2023 by Mary Ann Rollano · 7 Comments I independently review every recommendation.
-May contain affiliate links.
+Published: Oct 14, 2020 · Modified: Jan 10, 2024 by Mary Ann Rollano · 7 Comments I independently review all recommendations.
+Some links may earn commissions to support this publication.

 Jump to Recipe - Print Recipe

-You can easily make the popular London Fog drink at home with four simple ingredients: Earl Grey tea, milk, vanilla extract, sugar, and filtered water.
+What exactly is a London Fog?
+The popular London Fog drink has four simple ingredients: Earl Grey tea, milk, vanilla extract, sugar, and filtered water.

 Two Secrets to Outstanding Earl Grey Tea